 This guest post was written by Michelle from Travel After Five, a blog specializing in tips and guides for traveling professionals.

-The Midwestern United States has a lot to offer, stretching from North Dakota down to Kansas, and east to Ohio.
+There are a lot of places to visit in the Midwest, stretching from North Dakota down to Kansas, and east to Ohio.
 Besides some of the nicest people you will ever meet, the Midwest has a variety of activities that make perfect day trips.

 House on the Rock – Wisconsin